-The DHS - Aging Services, Medicaid Services Unit, (MSU), Quality Assurance/Improvement (QAI) department Provider Audit team has begun formally conducting annual on-site provider agency reviews in all NFLOC settings.
-Settings include Assisted Living (AL), and Adult Day Health (ADH) Onsite reviews were conducted in SFY17 (July 1, 2016 - June 30, 2017) and will continue annually after the transition plan period.
-The Provider Audit team has been conducting annual on-site reviews for Home Care (HC) and Case Management (CM) providers since 2000, and will continue these reviews, in accordance to the ADvantage Waiver performance measure requirements.
-Reviews are completed by DHS-AS MSU-QAI for providers and HCB settings annually, extending beyond the transition period (March 15, 2019).
-In accordance to the ADvantage Waiver, Raosoft is used to obtain a representative sample of case records of Members receiving services in each provider type reviewed, including ADH and/or Members who reside in an AL facility.
-Included in each review is a survey of Member perception.
-Member Perception contacts are made with Members who were randomly selected for provider review in their ADH/AL setting, in the Member's home, or via telephone.
-ADvantage does not currently have a Provider utilizing more than one setting type.
-If a provider had multiple types of settings, each setting would be reviewed separately.
-Providers with multiple locations have separate reviews for each location.

-In SFY 2015, the State conducted baseline provider self-assessment surveys.
-By the end of SFY16, DHS-AS completed follow-up onsite reviews of Assisted Living facilities.
-In SFY16, DHS-AS also worked with DHS, Developmental Disabilities Services (DDS), to complete Adult Day site visit reports at the Adult Day Centers.
-During these preliminary follow- up reviews, DHS-AS found 71% of the seven AL providers reviewed were in full compliance while the other two AL settings and all 29 ADH settings were not in compliance but could be with modifications.
-Examples of reasons a setting did not comply include the lack of community outing opportunities; unclear opportunities to provide change in Member needs and preferences; secure places for personal belongings; removal of gates, locked doors or other barriers to allow access to areas to the same degree of those not receiving HCBS; providing members with information regarding how to update or change services and/or providers.
+The Oklahoma Department of Human Services (DHS), Aging Services (AS), Medicaid Services Unit (MSU), Quality Assurance/Improvement (QAI) department, Provider Audit team conducts an annual on-site provider agency audit in all NF LOC settings, including Assisted Living (AL) and Adult Day Health (ADH) providers, beginning formal reviews in SFY17 (July 1, 2016 - June 30, 2017) and continuing annually after the transition plan period.
+Reviews are completed by DHS-AS MSU-QAI for all providers all HCB Settings annually, extending beyond the transition plan (March 15, 2019), in accordance to the current ADvantage Waiver renewal, using Raosoft for a representative sample of case records of Members receiving services in each provider type reviewed, including ADH and/or Members who reside in an AL facility.
+Included in each audit is a survey of Member perception.
+Member Perception contacts are made with Members who were randomly selected for provider audit review in their ADH/AL setting, in the Member's home, or via telephone.
+ADvantage does not currently have a Provider utilizing more than one setting; Providers with multiple branches have separate reviews for each location.
+By the end of SFY16, DHS-AS completed baseline onsite reviews of Assisted Living facilities.
+In SFY16, DHS-AS also worked with DHS, Developmental Disabilities Services (DDS), to complete Adult Day Site Visit Reports at the Adult Day Centers.
+During these preliminary reviews, DHS-AS found 71% of the seven AL providers audited were in full compliance while the other two AL settings and all 29 ADH settings were not in compliance but could be with minor modifications.
 Providers received feedback directly regarding agency specific findings.
-In addition, a statewide overview of common findings and pertinent training reminders was provided at the Fall 2016 Regional Provider Trainings to assure 100% compliance.

-DHS-AS Medicaid Services Unit has developed Adult Day Health (ADH) and Assisted Living (AL) Consumer-Focused Quality Care Review (C-FQCR) tools using exploratory questions as a guide for the HCB settings section of the C-FQCR tool.
-A C-FQCR tool was used to review Assisted Living provider settings in SFY16, while an Adult Day site visit report was used for ADH provider settings in SFY16.
-Updates to the Assisted Living C-FQCR tool have been made and an Adult Day Health C-FQCR tool was developed for use in SFY17 and subsequent review years.
-The C-FQCR tools are based on the ADvantage Program contractual documents, Oklahoma Administrative Code (OAC), Oklahoma statutes, and HCBSFinal Rules.
+In addition, a statewide overview of common findings and pertinent training reminders was provided at the Fall 2016 Regional Provider Trainings to ensure 100% compliance.
+DHS-AS Medicaid Services Unit has developed Adult Day Health (ADH) and Assisted Living (AL) Consumer-Focused Quality Care Review (C-FQCR) tools using exploratory questions as a guide for the settings section to be used in SFY17.
+The C-FQCR tools are based on the ADvantage Program contractual documents, Oklahoma Administrative Code (OAC), Oklahoma statutes, and HCB Setting Final Rules.
 The tools are designed to measure provider compliance with defined standards and adherence to the waiver requirements, including Member choice of services and provider, training, compliance with delivery of services as authorized.
-As a measure to further validate findings, the tool will also survey the member's perception of service delivery performance and support to integrate into the greater community.
+The tool will also survey the Member's perception of service delivery performance and support to integrate into the greater community.
 Each SFY17 review will include a remediation plan of correction that the agency completes, as well as progress reports if there were any non-compliance issues with any of the requirements.
-The provider review team is responsible for monitoring and tracking the provider's progress in complying with the performance measures, HCB settings requirements, and any necessary remediation.
-MSU-OAI staff has received trainings provided by CMS through various webinars.
-Annual and ongoing review staff training will be provided on the usage of the C-FQCR tool, user instructive material, policy, and CMS rules.
-Seasoned reviewers participate at least yearly in interrater reliability demonstration training; new reviewers are assessed more frequently at milestones in orientation training through interrater reliability activities with various reviewers.
+The Provider Audit team is responsible for monitoring and tracking the provider's progress in complying with the performance measures, HCB settings requirements, and any necessary remediation.
+MSU-QAI staff has received trainings provided by CMS through various webinars.
+Annual and ongoing audit staff training will be provided in the usage of the tool, user instructive material, policy, and CMS rules.
+Seasoned auditors participate at least yearly in interrater reliability demonstration training; new auditors are assessed more frequently at milestones in orientation training through interrater reliability activities with various auditors.